 PACRA Maintains Entity Ratings of Pakistan Mobile Communications Limited

-The ratings are dependent upon the sustenance of robust revenue growth and profitability.
-Positive outlook captures the leading market position of the company and its strong performance indicators.
-As capital structure becomes leveraged, maintenance of sound financial discipline is imperative to uphold the positive outlook.
+The ratings are dependent upon the sustenance of leading market position, robust revenue growth and profitability, and vigorous financial matrix.
+As capital structure becomes leveraged, maintenance of sound financial discipline is imperative to hold.

 Pakistan Mobile Communications Limited (PMCL) – brand name ‘Jazz’ commenced its operations in August 1994.
-International Wireless Communications Pakistan Limited – which is majority-owned by one of the world’s leading telecom group – VEON (formerly VimpelCom), owns ~85% shareholding of the company.
-Rest ~15% lies with Abu Dhabi Group through the share swap transaction of PMCL-Warid merger.
-VEON is among the largest telecom operators in the world in terms of subscribers.
-VEON provides essential communications and digital services to 212 million customers in ten of the world’s most dynamic countries.
-The company's seven-member Board of Directors (BoD) is mainly composed of representatives from VEON.
-His Highness Sheikh Nahayan Mabarak Al Nahayan chairs the board.
+VEON- one of the world’s leading Telecom group owns 100% shareholding of the company, VEON is among the largest telecom operators in the world in terms of subscribers.
+VEON provides essential communications and digital services to 214 million customers in nine of the world’s most dynamic countries.
+The company's Board of Directors (BoD) is mainly composed of representatives from VEON.
 Mr. Aamir Ibrahim, the CEO, has over two decades of experience in the local and international markets.